Wilfongjt/lyttleRMark/README.md

 * Docker
 * Docker-compose

-## Potential Improvements
-* Update the fortran/Dockerfile to download mark file from the source
-* Fix the RStudio user and password
-* Add environment file (.env) include sample code to load .env
-* Slim down the Docker images

 ## RMark and Mark
 * RMark is installed by Docker
 * The Mark executable is copied from the ./fortran/mark_linux folder